Buy Writing Fiction For Dummies And…

 If you buy Writing Fiction For Dummies (or if you already own it), I’ll give you a 50% discount on my hot-selling software, Snowflake Pro, which normally goes for $100.
 That’s a savings of $50!

-Why would I give you such a huge bonus just for buying a book that costs only$13.59 (and only $9.99 for the Kindle version)?
+Why would I give you such a huge bonus just for buying a book that usually costs less than $15?
 Simple.
 It’s a terrific way to promote my book.
 Plus it’ll increase the sales volume on Snowflake Pro.
 Plus it’ll give you a break during these tough economic times.

 Everybody wins, and that’s just good business.